Learn about Andon, examples and benefits in lean manufacturing, and how today’s technology can support your Andon system.

 Each with their appropriate color codes, the status of production lines automatically gets updated on the Andon board.
 It is a single source of truth for current manufacturing conditions.
 At a glance, supervisors and factory workers can view production targets, actual numbers, and total downtime, if any, fostering a culture of transparency and accountability.

 Seeing Andon in action can help demonstrate exactly how the system works.
-When it comes to putting the principle into practice, two global organizations are well-known in taking the lead: Toyota and Amazon.
-The following are real-life examples of Andon in the workplace:
+When it comes to putting the principle into practice Toyota is well-known for taking the lead.
+Here is a real-life example of Andon in the workplace:

 Example of Andon in Toyota | Image Source